-CERM-3511 Advanced Workshop: Digital Fabrication Processes 3 Studio Credits Prerequisite: 6 CERM credits at the 3100 level
+CERM-3511 Advanced Workshop: Digital Fabrication Processes

 This course will integrate ceramic materials and processes with an introduction to digital software spaces and visualizations to explore digital fabrication for ceramics in art, design and craft.
 This course develops methods for digital fabrication, scanning, data management and manipulation, rapid prototyping, laser cutting, 3D Printing (available at NSCAD), commercial external 3D printing.
 Mold making and other techniques will be used to translate digital information into finished ceramic form.